os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/psem.md

 ## Example program

-In `threads-and-synchronization/mandatory/src/psem_test.c` you find a complete example program with two threads (main and a pthread) that synchronize their execution using a `psem` semaphore.
+In `examples/src/psem_test.c` you find a complete example program with two threads (main and a pthread) that synchronize their execution using a `psem` semaphore.

 ### Compile

-In the terminal, navigate to the `threads-and-synchronization/mandatory` directory.
+In the terminal, navigate to the `examples` directory.
 Use [make][wp-make] to compile the program.

 [wp-make]: https://en.wikipedia.org/wiki/Make_(software)